-Max 802.11n MCS index - choose the maximum rates to specify the modulation and coding scheme (MCS) rates at which data can be transmitted between the Access Point (iPoll 3) and the client.
+Max 802.11n MCS index - choose the maximum rates to specify the modulation and coding scheme (MCS) rates at which data can be transmitted between the access point and the client.
 If there will be an interference encountered, the LigoDLB will step down to the highest rate that allows data transmission.
-Available only on 802.11n or 802.11a/n IEEE modes.